vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 ![DeepCell Label download button](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/download_button.png)

 Download your labels with the download button above the infopane.
 Your raw images and labels are stored together in the .npz file as training data for model training.
 The raw images are stored in an array named `X` with shape `(frames, width, height, channels)` and the labels are stored in an array named `y` with shape `(frames, width, height, channels)`.

-Want to explore an alternate viewing option for multichannel images?
-Check out [what differences to expect in RGB mode](./DeepCell_Label_RGB.md).

 Ready to put your training data to use?
 Quickly [train your own model](../model_training) with DeepCell.